 Why Some Dogs Eat So Fast

-As a puppy, they have to compete with their littermates for food.
+As a puppy, canines have to compete with their littermates for food.
 This means eating quickly before their siblings beat them to it.
-These competitive instincts may follow dogs into adulthood leading them to keep this bad habit.
+These competitive instincts may follow dogs into adulthood, leading them to keep this bad habit.
 This could be especially true if there are multiple dogs in your household.
-It can be that your dog is fearful of another dog eating all of their food or that they want to finish their food quickly so they can move onto the other dog’s food.
+Your dog may be fearful of another dog eating all of their food, or they want to finish their food quickly so they can move onto the other dog’s food.

 - Diabetes: When a dog’s body can’t convert their food into energy, this may cause an increased appetite.
 If the disease is not under control the issue could worsen.